-The UnboundID Identity Data Store command-line tools may not successfully run with base DNs that contain special characters (i.e., characters that require escaping) on AIX using IBM Java6 SR-10 versions.
-We recommend that you upgrade to IBM Java 6 SR-12.
+The UnboundID Identity Data Store command-line tools may not successfully run with base DNs that contain special characters (characters that require escaping) on AIX using some IBM Java versions.

 Providing Information for Support Cases

 If a problem arises that you are unable to fully diagnose and correct on your own, then contact your authorized support provider for assistance.
 To ensure that the problem can be addressed as quickly as possible, be sure to provide all of the information that the support personnel may need to fully understand the underlying cause by running the collect-support-data tool, and then sending the generated zip file to your authorized support provider.
 It is good practice to run this tool and send the ZIP file to your authorized support provider before any corrective action has taken place.